 - Lower your expenses.
 Sometimes when you run through your budget, you cut what you think you can and stop.
 But having a second set of eyes can help you see areas where you can cut back more.
 Check out this post to give you ideas on where to cut back more.

-- Clarity Money.
-This free app will run through your expenses and help you to find memberships and subscriptions you can cancel.
+- Trim.
+They will run through your expenses and help you to find memberships and subscriptions you can cancel, as well as negotiate your cable bill for you.
 You can learn more here.

 - Trim is another free app and they will negotiate your cable bill for you!
 You don’t have to do anything.
 They do all the work for you.
 You can learn more here.